Price of a game: $500.00 excluding VAT, transport included

 A game leader is essential to lead the game, provide detailed answers or additional information on the requirements of the standard.

-The game starts with an introduction by the game leader about the specificities of the standard and the benefits of certification.
+The game starts with an introduction by the game leader about the specificities of game.
+Then the game leader quickly recalls the principles and new features (see more) of the ISO 9001 standard and the benefits of certification.

 A reminder of the clauses and sub-clauses of the standard is included in the participant's booklet, cf. chapter 2.

-The teams position themselves around the table in relation to the sequence of their figure on the board.
+It is preferable that the teams position themselves around the board in relation to the sequence of their figure on the board.

 - RISKS - threat or opportunity - silver

-- MCT - multiple choice test - green
+- MCT - multiple choice test (requirements of the standard) - green

 - PRACTICES - good practice or bad practice - orange

-The first team takes the card from the top of the category stack, reads the text on the front and back loudly and answers the question asked.
+The first team takes the card from the RISKS stack, reads the text on the front and back aloudl and answers the question asked.
 If the answer is:

 - correct, the team advances its figure according the number of boxes defined by the level of difficulty (1 to 3 stars ) present on the front of the card; during their turn, the team will then answer the question of the card corresponding to this box

-- incorrect, the team stays on the same box; in the next round, they will then answer the question of the next card in the same category
+- incorrect, the team stays on the departure box; in the next round, they will take the next card RISKS then answer the question

 Additional questions are at the discretion of the game leader depending on the level of knowledge of the teams and the speed of the game.
 These could be questions such as: